|

 was never particularly successful.
 Bormann's farmers raised cattle, horses, and pigs here.

-The Gutshof complex also included bee houses, milk cooling buildings, a smithy, and
+The Gutshof complex also included bee houses, waterworks buildings, a smithy, and

 various other structures in the pastures and meadows.
 The main buildings were not substantially